PSWil/UFOs/README.md

 ## Results

 Bellow you can see an image of the final webpage.
-You can also visit the webpage [here](https://pswil.github.io/UFOs/index.html) if you like.
+You can also visit the page [here](https://pswil.github.io/UFOs/index.html) if you like.

 ![alt text](https://github.com/PSWil/UFOs/blob/main/static/images/Page_overview.png)

-There is a description of how to perform a search, with images.
-(Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.)
-(4 pt)
+The resulting page that includes some background on the history and controversy surrounding UFO sightings.
+Below

+Resulting is a webpage with a little background on the controversy behind UFO sightings and their significance.
+Just below, you will find sighting data that includes the following:

+On the webpage you can scroll through the table to see all of the different UFO sightings or you can use the filters on the left side.
+These filters allow you to filter the table by the date, city, state, country, or shape of UFO seen.

 ![alt text](https://github.com/PSWil/UFOs/blob/main/static/images/Page_search.png)